Video: REEL WORLD Vol.4 – #28 Axel Hovorka (Usa)

 Description

 Follow 15 year old Oregon rider Axel Hovorka sending it all over the PNW, paddling and travelling with stellar people in incredible places.
-A rather impressive list of accomplishment to say the least at 15 years old Shot on location: Usa Sponsors: Liquidlogic Kayaks, Kayak HQ, IR,Tumalo Creek Kayak and Canoe more on whitewater kayaking http://www.kayaksession.com
+A rather impressive list of accomplishment to say the least at 15 years old.
+Shot on location: Usa Sponsors: Liquidlogic Kayaks, Kayak HQ, IR,Tumalo Creek Kayak and Canoe

 See the AUP for our Acceptable Use Policy and a Privacy Statement.
 Verein Playak is responsible for all editorial content on this site (including all graphics).
 No part of this site may be duplicated in any way without explicit permission from Verein Playak.
 Verein Playak takes great care to only publish original content, but since part of the content is user generated, we cannot always guarantee this 100%.
 If you notice any copyright violations, please let the editors know through the contact form and they will take appropriate action immediately.
 As a news and information platform, we republish small text snippets and thumbnail images, but always link to original content on other sites, and thus aim to adhere to a 'Fair Use' policy.
 If you believe we violate this policy in any particular case, please contact us directly and we'll take appropriate action immediately.